utkarshcmu/grafana.org/content/blog/2018-07-25-how-the-new-influx-query-engine-was-designed-and-how-to-use-it-with-grafana.md

 <Br />
 <br />

-Now that you’re all set up, here’s more about the design of Flux: First off, Dix explained the evolution of his thinking about how best to work with time series data.
-The first version of Flux (then known as IFQL) was based on the same tech that he’d used for errplane, a SaaS server monitoring product, which included Rest API.
+Dix explained the evolution of his thinking about how best to work with time series data.
+The first version of Flux (then known as IFQL - Influx Functional Query Language) was based on the same tech that he’d used for errplane, a SaaS server monitoring product, which included Rest API.
 “The thing that I learned with the Rest API was people understood SQL as a query language for working with their data,” said Dix.
 “When I kickstarted InfluxDB [in November 2013], the innovation that we introduced was basically a language that looks kind of like SQL.”

 #### To SQL or Not to SQL